Chart Color Schemes

 Belfield displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Belfield's dwelling structure, as per the latest Census, consisted of 66.9% houses and 33.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Belfield's home ownership rate was 32.9%, with the rest being mortgaged (35.7%) or rented (31.3%).
-The median monthly mortgage repayment in Belfield was $2,500, higher than Sydney metro's average of $2,427.
-The median weekly rent in Belfield was $460, compared to Sydney metro's $470.
+Belfield's dwelling structures, as per the latest Census, consisted of 66.9% houses and 33.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Belfield's home ownership rate was 32.9%, with mortgaged dwellings at 35.7% and rented ones at 31.3%.
+The median monthly mortgage repayment in the area was $2,500, above Sydney metro's average of $2,427.
+Median weekly rent in Belfield was $460, compared to Sydney metro's figure of $470.
 Nationally, Belfield's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing